Conte-Ecology/nasaProjections/README.md

 - netcdfPath - the file path to the sample NetCDF file defining the climate grid
 - outputDirectory - the directory where the spatial grid table will be written

-The entire script is then executed in R.
+The script is then executed in R.

 ### Output
-The output table is named `gridCentroids.csv` and has two columns for "lat"" and "lon" coordinates.
+The output table is named `gridCentroids.csv` and has two columns for "lat" and "lon" coordinates.
 Unique IDs are assigned later.
 <br><br>